 Even though this sounds complicated, it is not, and every individual can contribute to it with the actions we will explain later in this article.

-To better understand what this means and visualize how you can contribute, let’s first see the main backbones of sustainable travel.
+To better understand what this means and visualise how you can contribute, let’s first see the main backbones of sustainable travel.

 What are the aspects of sustainable travel?